AshridgeTechnologies/elemento/stories/Revision aid example app.md

 - ✅ ForEach(List, expression)
 - ✅ User-defined functions
 - ✅ Way to keep local state things in lists, like the Show button on Learn list, with the item, not the index
+- ✅ CSV to Object function
+- ✅ Bulk Add on collection and data store
+- ✅ Text area preset size and fix typing behaviour
-- Date functions give sensible output with undefined dates
+- ✅ Date functions give sensible output with undefined dates
+- ✅ Date functions get values of args
-- Sort
+- ✅ Sort
+- Styling for buttons
-- Menu
+- ✅ Menu
+- Confirmation and error messages
 - Empty message in List
 - Date entry
 - AddOrUpdate
 - Get current page
 - Highlight button
+- ✅ Tabs in CSV

 Revision conditions
 -------------------